China–Djibouti relations: Support base

 In 2016, construction began on a Chinese naval outpost in Djibouti.
 The site was slated to become China's first overseas military installation, with an estimated cost of $600 million.
 According to Djiboutian Minister of Foreign Affairs Mahmoud Ali Youssouf, the 90-acre plot would likely house only 300 Chinese troops and would require the Chinese government to pay the Djiboutian government $20 million annually for ten years with an option for an additional period of ten years.

 Medical cooperation

 On its 2017 mission to Africa, the People's Liberation Army Navy hospital ship Peace Ark traveled to Djibouti where it treated 7,841 Djiboutian patients.'

-Political relations
+Sovereignty issues

 Djibouti follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In July 2019, UN ambassadors from 50 countries, including Djibouti, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
 In June 2020, Djibouti was one of 53 countries that backed the Hong Kong national security law at the United Nations.